Model Restrictiveness in Functional and Structural Settings: Restrictiveness for Structural Models

 Given that $\mathcal{F}_{\T,RF}$ as the set of reduced form conditional distributions $P_{Y|X}$ implied by the structural model, we interpret the restrictiveness $r$ as a measure of how much the structural model \eqref{eq:struc-form} restricts the space of admissible reduced forms \eqref{eq:reduce-form}, relative to the eligible set $\mathcal{F}$.

 \begin{rem}[Reduced-Form Additivity] When the reduced-form model \eqref{eq:reduce-form} has an additive-error structure of the form

 researchers may only care about the mapping $f_\t(x)$.
-In this case, we can simplify the definition of restrictiveness $r$.
-Specifically, we may take \begin{itemize} \item $\mathcal{Y}$ to be the support of the outcome variable $Y_i$. \item $\mathcal{F}$ to a given eligible set of mappings form $\mathcal{X}$ to $\mathcal{Y}$ \item $d$ to be the mean squared ($L_{2,X}$) distance. \end{itemize} We note that this simplification has also been considered in FGL, which proposes two ``canonical'' discrepancy functions, one based on KL divergence for distributions, and the other based on mean squared ($L_{2,X}$) distance for conditional expectation mappings.
-FGL also provides a discussion about why these two discrepancy functions are nicely ``paired'' with error functions underlying the definitions of completeness in \cite*{FKLM}. \end{rem}
+In this case, the definition of restrictiveness admits a natural simplification.
+We take $\mathcal{Y} $ to be the support of the $Y_i$, $\mathcal{F}$ to be an eligible set of mappings from $\mathcal{X}$ to $\mathcal{Y}$, and $d$ to be the mean squared $L_{2,X}$ As noted in FGL Appendix E, this discrepancy function pairs naturally with mean squared error, which is typically used in the definition of completeness. \end{rem}

 \begin{example}[Demand and Supply: Continued] A standard argument shows that the structural form \eqref{eq:PQ_SF} yields the reduced form

 where $\ol{f}_{\t}(x):=(I-B)^{-1}(\a+\G x)$ and $u_\t(\e):=(I-B)^{-1}\e$.